prakash-434/Space-invader/README.md

 https://www.youtube.com/watch?v=EKjALzLLgVs

 Note:
-Create level-one and level-two python file seperately
+Create levelone and leveltwo python file seperately Name of the seondlevel python file must be leveltwo.

 Changes in the code on your end:
 Change url of images and audio and set as per ur file locations are.